myraahsan/myra-python-projects/README.md

 # myra-python-projects
-This will have all my Python projects
+This has all my Python projects